 AngularJS has a built-in dependency injection subsystem.
 It helps the developer by making it easier to, develop, understand, and test an application.

 - It facilitates the developer to create easily maintainable Single Page Application.

 - AngularJS provides data binding capability to HTML thus providing immediate response to the user on the view when data changes and vice versa.

 - AngularJS code is unit testable, which is its very compelling competitive advantage.

 - With Dependency Injection feature, the developer does not need to search for dependencies or make them yourself.
-It would be made and brought automatically, just by adding that parameter.
+It would be built and brought automatically, just by adding that parameter.

 - AngularJS provides reusable components.

 - With AngularJS, the developer writes less code and gets more functionality.
 Coding Data models are simpler with AngularJS.
-Moreover, it provides Data Binding, that reduces the code needed to put the data in the view, manually.
+Moreover, it provides Data Binding, that reduces the instructions required to put the data in the view, manually.
 AngularJS also provides Directives, which is separate from the app code.
 Thus, allowing a different team to work on it simultaneously.

-- AngularJS, demands to split the application into multiple MVC components.
-As soon as, this work is done, AngularJS does the rest of the functions by itself.
+- AngularJS directs to split the application into multiple MVC components.
+As soon as, the splitting is finished, AngularJS does the rest of the functions by itself.
 It saves us from the trouble of writing another code to bind these MVC components again.